 At Vatnahalsen you can go hiking in the woods, down the valley or up the mountain – there are a number of hiking possibilities in all directions, and you can reach beautiful views on both short trips and longer day trips.
 Why not bring a camera and binoculars to explore the rich wildlife?
 Remember that reindeer tends to pull against the wind, so consider wind conditions to increase your chances of seeing one.
-If you would like more information or guiding and storytelling on the trip, we can provide local, knowledgeable guides, as well as packed lunches from the hotel kitchen.
-Book a guide here (from NOK 1800 per guide per group).

 Here are a few alternative hiking routes in the area:

 Seltuft 4 km – Hallingskeid 16 km – about 4 hours